crowdsourcing-class/crowdsourcing-class.github.io/assignment6.md

 * An in-depth explanation of that paper's experimental design, including all of its experiments
 * If you choose one specific experiment from the paper, explain which one you picked and why
 * A description of your experimental setup, along with an explanation of any  deviations that you made from the original design
-* A description of what crowdsourcing platform you used, a description of the selection criteria you used for workers, how much you paid, and how you decided to reject workers (if applicable).
+* A description of the selection criteria you used for workers, how much you paid, and how you decided to reject workers (if applicable).
 You should also give a pointer to your task design, which can be in a separate document.
 * An analysis of your results, and a comparison to the findings of the original paper.

 You will submit your final report and your other materials via Gradescope.
 Your report should be titled *report.pdf* and your other deliverables should be in a zip file titled *deliverables*.